Driver Interface

 Communication Protocol for further details).
 Thus,

-the actual message type is double-serialized, and the mType
+the actual message type is double-serialized, and the mType field in the outer

 structure describes the message type of the actual message (i.e. innermost